sph-mn/sph-utils/readme.md

 ## rate
 move files into 1/2/3/n rating directories. the most efficient way to sort and access large numbers of files by quality or relevancy.

-this program sorts files by moving them into or between numerically named directories. it first searches upwards in the directory structure to check if a numeric directory exists in the path. if found, only the file hierarchy under that number is moved into a directory with the same number. if no numeric directory exists in the path, a numeric directory is created in the current working directory, and the specified paths are moved under it.
+this program sorts files by moving them into or between numerically named directories. it first searches upwards in the directory structure to check if a numeric directory exists in the path. if found, only the file hierarchy under that number is moved into a directory with the target number. if no numeric directory exists in the path, a numeric directory is created in the current working directory, and the specified paths are moved under it.

 ### usage
 ~~~
 arguments: [-m] [+-]rating path ...
+  -m  modify existing rating
 ~~~

 ### behavior
 ~~~
-cwd: /
 rate 2 /a/0/b/c -> /a/2/b/c
 ~~~

 ~~~
-cwd: /
 rate 2 /a/b/c -> /2/a/b/c
 ~~~

 ~~~
 cwd: /a/b
-rate 2 /a/b/c -> /a/b/2/c
+rate 2 c -> /a/b/2/c
 ~~~

-### custom thunar right-click-menu actions
+### thunar right-click-menu actions
-add via the thunar gui, under "edit -> add custom actions..." using command patterns like this:
+rate can be used as a custom action on files using the file context menu. these commands are configured in the thunar gui under "edit -> add custom actions..." with command patterns like this:
 ~~~
 rate 1 %F
 ~~~